Terran-M-R/CanonVault/README.md

 ---

-## IBM watsonx.ai — Token Quota & Demo Constraints
+## Next Steps - IBM watsonx.ai — Token Quota & Demo Constraints

-> **Important note for judges**
+> **Important Notes Regarding to AI Tokens and Cloud Storage**

 IBM watsonx.ai Deployment Spaces on the free tier are allocated **300,000 tokens per month** per account.
 This is a hard account-level limit shared across all spaces — creating additional spaces does not provide additional quota.
+In order to test and develop the demo, I needed to be cautious about the amount of tokens used throughout the process.
+For this reason, the full capabilities of CanonVault were limited.

 For the purposes of this hackathon demo, CanonVault was built and tested entirely within this free-tier constraint.
-Several real-world accommodations were made to stay within the limit:
+Several accommodations were made to stay within the limit:

 - **Story Bible extraction** samples ~1,200 words spread across the manuscript (beginning, middle, and end) rather than processing the full text.
 This keeps each AI call within the model's context window while still giving meaningful cross-chapter coverage.
-- **Demo content** was pre-populated in the Story Bible to show a fully filled-out example, with AI auto-extraction demonstrated on a focused excerpt.
-The UI also fully supports manual entry for any characters, settings, or plot points the AI does not capture.
+Users are still able to manually input information.
+- **Demo content** AI auto-extraction demonstrated in the Story Bible focused on specific excerpts, so judges could observe the AI component of CanonVault while token usage could be reduced.
+Some of data in the Story Bible was manually entered so I wouldn't run out of tokens for the month.
 - **Testing was carefully rationed** to preserve enough tokens for a clean live demo of all AI features (text formatting, bible extraction, and continuity checking).

-In a production deployment, this constraint disappears entirely.
+Following the IBM July Challenge, I could further develop CanonVault.
+As for next steps, I'd potentially implement different tiers of usage for the site.
 IBM watsonx.ai's paid tiers provide usage-based billing with no monthly cap.
-A subscription model could be layered on top of CanonVault to pass through AI costs at scale — for example, metering tokens per user per month and upselling heavier AI usage to premium tiers.
+A subscription model could be layered on top of CanonVault to pass through AI costs at scale.
+For example, metering tokens per user per month and upselling heavier AI usage to premium tiers.
+Paid tiers would cover the cost of cloud usage while also allowing more data to be auto-extracted from manuscripts.

-The 300,000 token limit is not a reflection of CanonVault's capabilities — it is simply the boundary of what the free SkillsBuild account tier makes available for a hackathon project.
+The 300,000 token limit is not a reflection of CanonVault's capabilities, but rather it is a boundary of what I'm able to do with the free tier.

 ---

 ## IBM watsonx.ai — Deployment Space vs Studio Project

 During development, IBM Cloud Object Storage (required to create a watsonx.ai Studio Project) could not be provisioned on the student SkillsBuild account tier.
-As a workaround, a **watsonx.ai Deployment Space** was used instead — it provides identical access to Granite model inference via the same REST API, with only a minor parameter change (`space_id` instead of `project_id`).
+As a workaround, a **watsonx.ai Deployment Space** was used instead — it provides identical access to Granite model inference via the same REST API.
 There is zero functional difference for CanonVault users.

-This solution was discovered collaboratively with IBM Bob, which helped diagnose the 403 errors, identify the missing Runtime service association, and pivot from Studio Project to Deployment Space — a real-world example of using AI to navigate unexpected infrastructure challenges.
+This solution was discovered collaboratively with IBM Bob, which helped diagnose the 403 errors, identify the missing Runtime service association, and pivot from Studio Project to Deployment Space.

----

-## Hackathon Notes

-- AI token usage is metered per request — token consumption scales with manuscript length
-- A future subscription model is planned to manage AI costs at scale
-- Image generation uses Pollinations.ai (free, no API key, no rate limits for this use case)
-- Storyboard images are generated asynchronously after publishing so the user never waits

 ---